barlowm/simple/Step2/ReadMe.md

 [Simple Web Browser Project Build It](https://mwbarlow.com/simple/buildit) | [Documentation table of contents](TOC.md)

-# Simple Web Browser Project - Build It
+# Simple Web Browser Project - Automate It

 The last [section]() introduced a simple template based on the [HTML5 Boilerplate]().
 Now we go beyond a simple boilerplate and start introducing some new methodologies.